Kunratice (Liberec District)

 Kunratice (Kunnersdorf) is a municipality and village in Liberec District in the Liberec Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 400 inhabitants.

+Etymology

+The name is derived from the personal name Kunrát (a Czech form of the German names Conrad and Konrad), meaning "the village of Kunrát's people".

 Geography

 Kunratice is located about 16 km north of Liberec, in a salient region of Frýdlant Hook on the border with Poland.
-It lies in the Frýdlant Hills.
+It lies in the Jizera Foothills.
 The highest point is a hill at 382 m above sea level.
 The municipality is situated on the left bank of the Smědá River, which flows along the northeastern municipal border.

 History

 The first settlers came to the area at the turn of the 12th and 13th centuries.
 The first written mention of Kunratice is from 1377.

 Transport

 On the Czech-Polish border is a road border crossing Kunratice / Bogatynia.

 Sights

 The main landmark of Kunratice is the Church of All Saints.
 The originally Gothic church was first documented in 1376.
 It was completely rebuilt in the Baroque style in the 18th century, but several original elements have been preserved.